 - a.
-The university operation will draw an increasing portion of its support from philanthropic sources. - b.
-The growing number of nonprofit organizations will increase the competition for the philanthropic dollar. - c.
-Establishment of an annual giving program will lead to greatly enhanced university development activities. - d.
+Providing funding for the university is increasingly important. - b.
+The university operation will draw an increasing portion of its support from philanthropic sources. - c.
+The growing number of nonprofit organizations will increase the competition for the philanthropic dollar. - d.
+The growth of the annual giving program will lead to greatly enhanced university development activities. - e.
 An increasingly mobile society will challenge SHSU's ability to track its alumni.
-Technological advances also will impact the process by which SHSU raises money, especially through the Internet, direct mail, and telefund. - e.
+Technological advances also will impact the process by which SHSU raises money, especially through the Internet, direct mail, and telefund. - f.
 Any changes in tax laws, both income and estate, will impact the work of fund raising.
-Additional changes in inheritance and estate tax laws could affect the size of charitable gifts through planned giving vehicles. - f.
-The importance of researching alumni and friends will increase as the university strives to increase and substantiate its pool of known major gift and planned gift prospects. - g.
-Grantors and funding sources will look for more multi-disciplinary and multiorganizational proposals and projects. - h.
-Broadening the base of support for the annual giving program will lead to greatly enhanced university development activities. - i.
-National and global uncertainties (terrorism) may discourage major donors from making financial commitments to the university.
+Additional changes in inheritance and estate tax laws could affect the size of charitable gifts through planned giving vehicles. - g.
+The importance of researching alumni and friends will increase as the university strives to increase and substantiate its pool of known major gift and planned gift prospects. - h.
+Grantors and funding sources will look for more multi-disciplinary and multiorganizational proposals and projects. - i National and global uncertainties (terrorism) may discourage major donors from making financial commitments to the university.